 And when all Israel saw that the king did not listen to them, the people answered the king, "What portion do we have in David?
 We have no inheritance in the son of Jesse.
 To your tents, O Israel!
 Look now to your own house, David."
 So Israel went to their tents.
 But Rehoboam reigned over the people of Israel who lived in the cities of Judah.
 Then King Rehoboam sent Adoram, who was taskmaster over the forced labor, and all Israel stoned him to death with stones.
 And King Rehoboam hurried to mount his chariot to flee to Jerusalem.
 So Israel has been in rebellion against the house of David to this day.
 And when all Israel heard that Jeroboam had returned, they sent and called him to the assembly and made him king over all Israel.
 There was none that followed the house of David but the tribe of Judah only.
 (1Ki 12:1-20 ESV)

-Hashem used Pharaoh's and already hardened pride to accomplish His will (Ex 14:4).
-Throughout history, He used Israel's enemy's to reveal Himself to the world.
+HaShem used Pharaoh's already hardened pride to accomplish His will (Ex 14:4).
+Throughout history, He used Israel's enemies to reveal Himself to the world.
 Pharaoh, the Assyrian Empire, Nebuchadnezzar, Cyrus, the Amalekites, the Philistines, Antiochus Epiphanes, Tiberius Caesar, the Catholic Inquisition, the Third Reich, alongside with Balaam, the Edomites, the Moabites, and all the other villains of History were but instruments in His hands to accomplish His will.

 A conclusion can be drawn that,

-But weather through our pride or our humility, we remain instruments in Hashem's hands.
+- But whether through our pride or our humility, we remain instruments in HaShem's hands.